6 Loading data

 ACTS = "medium",

 GTAP databases are available in the classic v6.2 and standard v7.0 formats, corresponding to the classic and standard GTAP models.
-If you wish to use a classic-based model with newer GTAP databases or vice-versa, target_format will convert the underlying database.
-Note that set mappings are to be specified according to the model to be used, not the original format of inputted data.
+To use a classic-based model with a newer v7.0 database, or a standard model with an older v6.2 database, use GTAP_convert() to convert the data first.
+The returned list can be passed directly to ems_data().
+Note that set mappings must be specified according to the model to be used, not the original format of the input data.

 REG = "big3",